-MKV container is capable of holding just about any codec, and this can lead to a possible incompatibility problem when you try to play MKV files on devices like iPhone which has strict restriction on codec and file format.
+MKV container is capable of holding just about any codec, and this can lead to a possible video format unsupported problem when you try to play MKV files on devices like iPhone which has strict restriction on codec and file format.
 Spurred on by the file type unsupported issue, the demand of converting MKV to MP4 or MOV is accelerating.
 But improper MKV re-encoding puts users in various dilemmas as below:

 1. Subtitles are gone after converting MKV video to .mp4 for my iPhone.